MyNameIsTrez/MyNameIsTrez.github.io/_posts/2024-04-09-why-random-programs-may-crash-if-you-request-too-much-memory.md

 TODO: Explain that `malloc()` returns `NULL` if you request too much memory.

 TODO: Explain why the non-static global variable compiled, but gives an error when it's ran, including the specific error name.

+TODO: Explain the pros and cons of using a global variable, instead of `malloc()`, including that a global variable has a hardcoded size.